 Nigel joined Hodge Jones and Allen as a trainee solicitor in 1985 and, after a couple of years away, has been there ever since.
 He is now a senior partner in the firm and for two decades has been head of the thriving and successful criminal defence team.
 Over his career he has dealt with a huge range of different offences and defences

 Nigel has a particular interest in sexual offence cases, especially in relation to sexual freedom and obscenity and has a somewhat niche practice advising commercial or professional organisations on their potential criminal liability for materials they may publish or have in their possession.
 He campaigns for a changes in the criminal law relating to prostitution and is interested in free speech and rights to sexual representation and liberty.
-He is the co-author of a practitioners’ guide to sexual offences.
+He is the co-author of one of the main legal textbooks relating to sexual offences Richardson and Clark: Sexual Offences – A Practitioner’s Guide published by Bloomsbury Professional Publishing

 He has also acted successfully in a number of complicated appeals against conviction, tracing fresh evidence and rectifying errors made in the original preparation of the case for trial.